PRINT

 DESCRIPTION

-The Haryana Orbital Rail Corridor (HORC) Part B project (the project) comprises 96.48 kilometers (km) electrified dual-track railway line passing through Palwal, Jhajjar and Sonipat districts in the state of Haryana.
-It includes civil works, electrification, signaling and telecommunications, 12 new railway stations and 6.28 km route connectivity to Indian Railways (IR) at three interchange points.
+The Haryana Orbital Rail Corridor (HORC) Part B project (the Project) comprises the development of a 96.48-kilometer (km) electrified dual-track broad-gauge railway line traversing the districts of Palwal, Nuh, Gurugram, Jhajjar, and Sonipat in the state of Haryana, India.
+It includes civil works, electrification, signaling and telecommunications systems, development of 12 new railway stations, and approximately 13.422 km of connectivity lines to the Indian Railways (IR) network at three designated interchange points.

 ENVIRONMENTAL AND SOCIAL INFORMATION